Spekulucius/obsidian-brainhack/README.md

 ***
 ### known issues
 + some colors are not set on IPADOS yet
++ collapsibles not aligned correctly

  _If you encounter a bug, please let me know!_

 ***

 # patchnotes
+will update soon
 ## 1.2.6
 + fixed a bug regarding the background of several tabs